 Since cholesterol is one of the main contributors to the development of gallstones, it makes sense to stick with a low fat, low-cholesterol diet.
 A diet high in fiber can help keep the gallbladder and the rest of your digestive system functioning properly.
 Foods best avoided include coffee, soda, milk, chocolate, meats, dairy products, and especially those high in sugar.

 It’s possible.
 J.C.
 Breneman, M.D., a pioneer in food allergy research, discovered that eliminating allergy-prone foods from the diet can cause gallbladder symptoms to diminish.
 The allergic reaction to the foods of his patients was found to cause inflammation of the biliary ducts, which in turn restricted the flow of bile and led to increased pain.

 How Can I Help Cleanse My Gallbladder?

 Having a clean and well-functioning colon is vital to the body’s overall health.
 For the best health possible, it’s essential to cleanse the liver and the gallbladder to help promote a healthy and strong digestive system.
-Livatrex®, the amazing liver and gallbladder cleanser from Global Healing Center, is designed aid in the body’s natural cleansing efforts and promote normal liver and gallbladder health.
+Livatrex® is a liver and gallbladder supplement formulated with nine organic ingredients to support the body’s natural cleansing efforts and promote normal liver and gallbladder health.